citp/privacy-policy-historical/s/sp/spa/sparktrust.com.md

-> *The following text is extracted and transformed from the sparktrust.com privacy policy that was archived on 2011-05-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110525083448id_/http%3A//www.sparktrust.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sparktrust.com privacy policy that was archived on 2011-12-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111214135654id_/http%3A//sparktrust.com/privacy) for the most accurate reproduction.*

-# SparkTrust
+# SparkTrust Systems

-SparkTrust Systems Inc. (“SparkTrust Systems”), makers of CommunityReviewed, is committed to protecting the privacy of any personal information you may submit and provide to us when visiting this website and/or using any of our services.
+SparkTrust Systems Inc. (“SparkTrust Systems”), makers of eTrue, is committed to protecting the privacy of any personal information you may submit and provide to us when visiting this website and/or using any of our services.
 This Privacy Policy describes SparkTrust Systems’ policy with respect to its collection, use, and disclosure of any personal information.

 Information Collection